 The main reason to visit the Keychain Access app is if you’ve forgotten a password.
 Search for it using the Search field, then double-click your result to view the password.
 You’ll need to authenticate with the name of your user on the Mac, and its password.

 Note that while your login keychain is the default, it is unlocked as soon as you log into your Mac.
 You can increase security by creating a non-login keychain — all this requires is an additional password when you start up or log into your Mac.

 Apple’s iCloud Keychain

-One of the recent enhancements to the Apple ecosystem is the iCloud Keychain to enable this data to sync, via iCloud, to all your devices.
+Apple added the iCloud Keychain to enable this data to sync, via iCloud, to all your devices.
 You activate this in the iCloud settings on your Mac or iOS device.
 This syncs all your passwords to the cloud — where they are encrypted — so when you log into a new website on your iPhone, for example, you’ll be able to automatically use that login and password on your Mac.
 When you sync the iCloud Keychain, you can access your website passwords in Safari and in System Preferences, as mentioned above.

 It’s easy to use the iCloud keychain.
 When you visit a website and encounter a login form, Safari (on the Mac or on iOS) will pre-fill the form if it has stored a password for that site.
 In some cases, you may have multiple passwords — and even login/password combinations — for a site, and you’ll see options for what’s available.
 And if none of these options are correct, which may happen if a website has changed its domain, for example, click or tap Passwords to search all the saved passwords.